Last Updated on January 20, 2024 by Kelly

 After much deliberation, our favorite items from Leonard’s Bakery were the original malasada, the guava malasada puff, the dobash malasada puff, and the haupia malasada puff.
 My mouth is watering just thinking of them!

-You can also check out the full menu at Leonard’s Bakery.
+Be sure to check out the full menu at Leonard’s Bakery.

 How Much Do the Malasadas Cost at Leonard’s Bakery?